AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/intacct-modules.md

 ### Make a custom API call

-This action module lets you make a custom authenticated call to the Intacct API.
-This way, you can create a data flow automation that can't be accomplished by the other Intacct modules.
+This action module lets you make a custom authenticated call to the [!DNL Intacct] API.
+This way, you can create a data flow automation that can't be accomplished by the other [!DNL Intacct] modules.

 <table style="table-layout:auto">
  <col>